By: Krystal Register, MS, RDN, LDN, Vice President, Health & Well-being, FMI

 To better understand the complexities and opportunities, FMI has partnered with Oliver Wyman to create an on-going series of resources for members.
 The foundational materials from 2023 include a recorded digital seminar: Understanding Healthy Benefits Cards and white paper titled: How Accepting Healthy Benefits Support Customer Wellbeing.

 Continuing to build on this foundation, a follow up digital seminar specifically explored funding pools and accelerated growth.
-The recording is now available to FMI members.
+Additionally, Oliver Wyman and FMI have partnered on a white paper to provide examples of publicly and privately funded programs and actionable strategies for retailers to take advantage of this growing market.
+These resources are available to FMI members.

 For Reference: